Frequently Asked Questions

 docker-compose -f dind-compose.yml up.

-Can I mix device types in an application?
+Can I mix device types in a fleet?

-It is possible to have devices of different types in the same application, as long as the devices share the same architecture.
-For example, you could have an application with both Raspberry Pi 3 and BeagleBone Black devices, as they both use an ARMv7 processor.
-However, you could not have any Intel NUC devices as part of the same application, as those devices have x86-64 processors.
+It is possible to have devices of different types in the same fleet, as long as they have the same or compatible architectures.
+For example, you could have a fleet with both Raspberry Pi 3 and BeagleBone Black devices, as they both use an ARMv7 processor.
+Or you could have both a Raspberry Pi 3 and a Raspberry Pi Zero, each provisioned with its device specific host OS image, but running the same ARMv6 container image.
+However, you could not have any Intel NUC devices as part of the same fleet, as those devices have x86-64 processors.

-How do I push a new git repo to an application?
+How do I push a new git repo to a fleet?

 If you have pushed a repository called

-project-A to your application and at a later stage you would like to push a new project called
+project-A to your fleet and at a later stage you would like to push a new project called

-project-B, you can do this by adding the application remote (
+project-B, you can do this by adding the remote (

 git remote add balena <USERNAME>@git.balena-cloud.com:<USERNAME>/<APPNAME>.git) to